Insider Threats in Nigeria: What Every Business Must Know

 Impact: The rival undercut the bid.
 The broadband firm lost a multimillion-naira government contract, triggering an internal investigation and public scrutiny.

-Solutions That Actually Work (and Don’t Break the Bank)
+Solutions That Work (Without Breaking the Bank)

 Strategic-Level Actions

-Operational-Level Defenses
+Operational-Level Defences

-2. Security Awareness Campaigns: Go beyond onboarding.
+- Security Awareness Campaigns: Go beyond onboarding.
 Make cyber hygiene part of team routines, with real-world examples and local case studies.
 Cybersecurity for Nigerian SMEs: Safeguard Your Business Today

 Conclusion: The Breach You Don’t See Coming

-Insider threats in Nigeria thrive in the shadows of assumption – “It’s just James from Admin,” “We’ve worked with that consultant for years,” “She’d never do that.”
+Insider threats in Nigeria thrive in the shadows of assumption.
+“It’s just James from Admin.”
+“We’ve worked with that consultant for years.”
+“She’d never do that.”